 We are committed to creating a safe learning environment for children.
-To that end, we are working with the Cambridgeshire local authority to ensure our safeguarding policies and procedures are compliant.
+To that end, we worked with the Cambridgeshire local authority to ensure our safeguarding policies and procedures are compliant.

 Each of our Teachers carries with them a detailed book of COSHH sheets containing information about the materials used on any given day.

 Risk assessment notes are provided in the information booklets sent out in the preparation pack approximately 5/6 weeks prior to our visit.
 For your convenience, please find our risk assessment sheets for each day below, as well as our general health and safety notice.
 (Links open in a new tab.)